-While the proposed deal for leaving the EU – made up of the Withdrawal Agreement and Political Declaration (together the “Proposed Deal”) – may have been rejected by the UK House of Commons on 15 January 2019, it remains the most fully worked-up plan available for leaving the EU that does not involve "no deal".
-As the ongoing discussions around the Proposed Deal are unlikely to affect its approach to data protection issues, it is still the most valuable indicator of how data protection will be treated should the EU and UK reach political agreement on the terms of Brexit.
+While the proposed deal for leaving the EU – made up of the Withdrawal Agreement and Political Declaration (together the “Proposed Deal”) – may have been rejected by the UK House of Commons repeatedly, it still remains the most fully worked-up plan available for leaving the EU that does not involve "no deal".
+As the ongoing uncertainty around the terms of departure are unlikely to affect the approach to data protection issues in the Proposed Deal, it is also the most valuable indicator of how data protection will be treated should the EU and UK reach political agreement on the terms of Brexit.
 Businesses within the scope of EU data protection law can take some comfort from a plan which (if it is approved) conserves the data protection “status quo” at least until the end of 2020 (except in relation to how the Lead Supervisory Authority regime under the GDPR operates in the UK).

 Data protection FAQs

 - No deal scenario: the UK leaves the EU without the Proposed Deal (or any other deal) having been approved; and

-- No Brexit scenario: the UK does not leave the EU on the Exit Date (for example, the two year period under Article 50 is extended or a second referendum overturns the earlier vote);
+- No Brexit scenario: the UK does not leave the EU on the Exit Date (for example, the Article 50 notice period is extended once again or a second referendum overturns the earlier vote);

 Against that uncertainty, our immediate takeaways for businesses are as follows:

-- Continue with GDPR projects through to completion, as an organisation which is compliant pre-Brexit is likely to be compliant post-Brexit (irrespective of the shape that Brexit takes).
+- Maintain GDPR compliance, as an organisation which is compliant pre-Brexit is likely to be compliant post-Brexit (irrespective of the shape that Brexit takes).